Who we are

 - Qualified barristers who do not come within any of the above four categories;

-- Degree students who have paid tuition fees.
+- Degree of Barrister–at–Law students who have paid tuition fees.

-Subscribing members may avail of commons and use the Society’s Library or other premises.
+Subscribing members can avail of a number of benefits including Commons and use of the Society’s Library.
 All members* are entitled to become subscribing members.
+View more details here.

-*Graduates who are disbarred or voluntary removed from the role of qualified barristers at King’s Inns are not eligible to become subscribing members.
+*Graduates who are disbarred or voluntary removed from the Register of Members of the Society are not eligible to become subscribing members.